splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/instrumentation/instrument-nodejs-application.rst

 Instrument your application programmatically
 -----------------------------------------------------

-To have even finer control over the tracing pipeline, instrument your Node application programmatically.
+To have even finer control over the tracing pipeline, instrument your Node.js application programmatically.

 To instrument your application programmatically, add the following lines at the beginning of your entry point script, before any instrumentation function is called: